SyncholisticMG/gh/appendices/lexicon.md

 The collective and upper collective exist in the connectivity of the water.

-Water is a medium of mass manipulation and dna evolution.
+Water is a medium of mass manipulation and DNA evolution.